mnowlin/poli211/syllabus/POLI211syllabus-body.md

     * Additional readings listed in the schedule will be available on [OAKS](https://lms.cofc.edu/d2l/login).

 * _Poll Everywhere_: You are required to set-up an account and register your phone with Poll Everywhere.
-    * I will send a link to register for Poll Everywhere to your CofC email
-    * This is a link to register on the course OAKS page
     * _There is no cost to use Poll Everywhere for this class_
     * I encourage you to review the materials [here](https://www.polleverywhere.com/guides/student) and [here](https://blog.polleverywhere.com/students-poll-everywhere-101/)